luontola/retrolambda/README.md

 backporting tools](http://en.wikipedia.org/wiki/Java_backporting_tools)
 that may let you go down to Java 1.4.

 Android developers may also use Retrolambda.
-[There are reports](http://blog.orfjackal.net/2013/07/lambda-expressions-backported-to-java-7.html?showComment=1374655919855#c222763220984063335) of it working on the Dalvik VM.
+Serge Zaitsev has written [an article about how to do it](http://zserge.com/blog/android-lambda.html).

 User Guide